falcao-g/Falgames/README.md

 });
 ```

-Make sure to check out the [Examples](Examples) folder for more examples.
+Make sure to check out the [examples](examples) folder for more examples.

 ## **📜 Credits**